 How to Use Corrections

-Corrections must be used appropriately, fairly, and at the correct level.
+Corrections should never be the foundation or principle means of training a dog but there are a few very specific situations when corrections could be helpful if used fairly, correctly, and at the correct level.
 I know of dogs who have been ruined by inappropriate corrections.
 They become fearful and lack confidence.
 You must be careful with corrections.
 I can understand why positive trainers have gone to the extreme that many of them have gone to.
 All positive training is much better than correcting a dog inappropriately.
 There are a few rules that I feel should never be broken in correcting a dog.

 - Never use a correction in actually training a dog to a new behavior.
 Use corrections only when a dog is thoroughly trained to a behavior and is still choosing to not obey you when you are more than 110% sure that he knows what you’ve asked him to do.